-All non-Belgian students wishing to participate in an ERASMUS exchange programme are required to fulfil certain administrative obligations.
+All non-Belgian students wishing to participate in an exchange program are required to fulfil certain administrative obligations.
 These are:

-For students from another EU member state: prospective students must be in possession of a valid identity card or passport.
+For European students: prospective students must be in possession of a valid identity card or passport.

-For students from a non-EU country : prospective students wishing to study in Belgium as part of an exchange programme must, in the first instance, make an application in person for a short stay visa for the purposes of entry into Belgium as a student.
-This is a first step in obtaining a student visa (Type D Visa).
+For students from a non-EU country : prospective students wishing to study in Belgium as part of an exchange programmust, in the first instance, make an application in person for a short stay visa for the purposes of entry into Belgium as a student.
+This is a first step in obtaining a student visa (Type D visa).

-To make the initial short-stay application students must, in person, visit the Belgian embassy or consulate that is closest to their home, and introduce their application in line with the rules in force.
+To make the initial short-stay application, students must visit the closest Belgian embassy or consulate to their home and introduce their application in line with the rules in force.

 On top of the application fees, prospective students must provide the following: